rust-unofficial/too-many-lists/text/README.md

 % Learning Rust With Entirely Too Many Linked Lists

+Got any issues or want to check out all the final code at once?
+[Everything's on Github!][github]

 I fairly frequently get asked how to implement a linked list in Rust.
 The answer honestly depends on what your requirements are, and it's obviously not super easy to answer the question on the spot.
 As such I've decided to write